malan88/malan88.github.io-src/content/intro.md

-I have fallen in love with FOSS software because of this quality: it may not be the easiest stuff to use, but I can trust it, practically with my life, because it is maintained by dedicated volunteers who care about it not breaking people’s work, supported by a plethora of developers who use it [and thus can help other developers who use it][11], and because it allows its users to do some pretty interesting things with it.
+I have fallen in love with FOSS software because of this quality: it may not be the easiest stuff to use, but I can trust it, practically with my life, because it is maintained by dedicated volunteers who care about it not breaking anybody’s work, supported by a plethora of developers who use it [and thus can help other developers who use it][11], and because it allows its users to do some pretty interesting things with it.

 Some of my Standard FOSS Tools right now:

-- Arch Linux with i3 and urxvt (Linux is a standard, though i3 and urxvt probably aren’t)
-- Neovim with which I am literally typing this (based on, of course, Vim, based on, of course, Vi; the standard is, of course, [The Zen of Vi][12]).
+- Linux (in the form of Arch Linux)
+- Vi (in the form of Neovim)
 - Git
 - Python
-- Flask
-- MariaDB (an implementation of MySQL)
+- MySQL (in the form of MariaDB)

-I have literally added to this toolchain the past two weeks: GnuPG (an implementation of PGP).
+I have literally added in the past three days GnuPG (an implementation of the PGP standard) to this toolchain.

 Even Markdown, the format I’m writing this in, which is far from _standardized_, though it is a standard, amazes me with its utility.
 (It is an open